Verafirma logo Verafirma

 What’s the price?

-$0.10 per call — for both envelope signing and ID verification.
+$0.10 per envelope for signing.
+ID verification starts at $0.08 per check; add face matching, AML, address verification, or voice authentication only when you need them — typical full identity check totals $0.12–$0.25.
 Pay per call — no minimum, no commitment.
 Envelopes refund automatically on terminal failure (REJECTED, EXPIRED, CANCELLED) up to a per-envelope cap.
 Verifications refund on verification.failed up to a per-call cap.

-The full breakdown by payment mode is at /pricing.
+The full breakdown — every check, every add-on, and the per-call payment modes — is at /pricing.

 What’s verification?

 A one-call API for checking that someone is who they claim to be.
 POST to /v1/verifications, we return a hosted URL the customer’s end-user opens to upload their ID and selfie.
-We webhook you the result. $0.10 per check.
+We webhook you the result.
+Starts at $0.08 per check with à la carte add-ons (face matching, AML, address verification, voice authentication) — see /pricing for the full catalog.

 Same underlying ID-check capability; different pricing model.
-ID.me and Entrust charge $1-$2 per call because they bundle the check with liability coverage, AML screening, KYC pipelines, anti-fraud scoring, and enterprise compliance reporting.
+The incumbents charge a single bundled price between $1 and $4 per session because they bundle the check with liability coverage, AML screening, KYC pipelines, anti-fraud scoring, and enterprise compliance reporting.
 Most developers don’t need that whole bundle — they need the ID check.
-We sell just that, at the cost of running it.
+We sell each component separately, at the cost of running it.

 If you need the full bundle (you’re a bank, an exchange, a regulated entity that needs liability transfer), the incumbents are still your answer.
-If you just need “is this person who they say they are,” we’re 10-20x cheaper.
+If you just need “is this person who they say they are,” we’re 10-30x cheaper at feature parity.

 Do I need a separate account for envelopes and verification?

 No. One verafirma account, one API key, one balance, both products.
-Use whichever calls you need; the balance draws down at $0.10 per call regardless of which product.
+Use whichever calls you need; the balance draws down at the per-call price (envelope $0.10; verification charged per check + add-ons selected) regardless of which product.
 Same on the x402 path — the wallet that signs the payment authorization is the identity across both products.

 Where’s the OpenAPI spec?